FAQ

 Additional resources can be found on the Resource Material page.

-Q. What about pages that are read to them?
+Q. What about minutes they are read to?

-The goal is to get students to read more books and to improve their reading level.
-You should count all pages that students read, but please only count each page once.
-K-2nd Grade students may count pages that are read to them, and 3rd-5th Grade students may count easy pages that they read to a sibling or younger child.
+The goal is to get students to read more and to improve their reading level.
+You should count all minutes that students read.
+K-2nd grade students may count minutes that they are read to, and 3rd-5th grade students may count minutes they read to a sibling or younger child.
 Making sure that each student is reading at the appropriate level is up to the teacher and parents.

-Q. Do the All-Star Reader and year-end MVP Reader have to be the student that read the most pages?
+Q. Do the All-Star Reader and year-end MVP Reader have to be the student that read the most minutes?

-While many teachers may award these based on the number of pages read, this may cause the same student to win each month and other students who are working very hard may lose their desire to participate, believing they will never win.
-For this reason, we encourage teachers to consider other criteria for All-Star Readers, such as greatest improvement, most effort shown etc. Ultimately the choice is left to each teacher to make the program work for their class.
+While many teachers may award these based on the number of minutes read, this may cause the same student to win each month and other students who are working very hard may lose their desire to participate, believing they will never win.
+For this reason, we encourage teachers to consider other criteria for All-Star Readers such as greatest improvement, most effort shown, etc. Ultimately the choice is left to each teacher to make the program work for their class.

 Q. How do I nominate a student for Top Reader Night?